vuejs/apollo/packages/docs/data/data-masking.md

 # Data Masking

-Data masking prevents components from accessing GraphQL fields they didn't explicitly request.
-This creates loosely coupled components that are more resistant to breaking changes.
+Data masking prevents components from accessing GraphQL fields they did not explicitly request.
+The result is loosely coupled components that are more resistant to breaking changes when fragments evolve.

-::: tip Recommended: Use with GraphQL Codegen
+::: tip Recommended: use with GraphQL Codegen
-Data masking works best with [GraphQL Codegen](https://the-guild.dev/graphql/codegen) for type-safe masked types.
-See the [TypeScript page](/data/typescript) for setup instructions, including the required [type augmentation](/data/typescript#enabling-data-masking-types) to make masked types work correctly.
+Data masking works best with [GraphQL Codegen](https://the-guild.dev/graphql/codegen) so that masked types match runtime behavior.
+See [TypeScript](/data/typescript) for setup, including the required [type augmentation](/data/typescript#enabling-data-masking-types).
 :::

-## The Problem
+## The problem masking solves

 Consider a parent component that fetches posts and a child component that displays post details: